LemurDaniel/PROJECT__Terraform_Helper_modules/json_template_file/README.md

 - Putting the Path into Curley-Brackets `'{{}}'` creates a Map
 - Putting the Path into Square-Brackets `'[[]]'` creates a List

+Note:
+  - Allows only for one insertion per line in the JSON-File.

 ```JSON
 {